jessiicasantos/Estudos-Front-End/React/villa-h_react/README.md

-### Projeto de Front-End em React de Landing Page

-## Estudo em React de Landing Page que desenvolvi como Front-End na agência Kindle para a Villa H.
+## Project of Landing Page in React

+### React version of project Villa H that I built as a Front-End developer on Kindle Agency.

+---

 ### React